end-of-game/cloudunit/cu-clair/README.md

 4. When updates to vulnerability metadata occur, a webhook containg the affected images can be configured to page or block deployments.
 Our goal is to enable a more transparent view of the security of container-based infrastructure.
 Thus, the project was named Clair after the French term which translates to clear, bright, transparent.

-# CoreOs clair in CloudUnit
+# CoreOs Clair in CloudUnit

-CoreOS Clair required:
+In CloudUnit, CoreOS Clair requires:

     - Docker
     - Docker-compose

-# Installing CoreOS Clair into Cloudunit
+# Installing CoreOS Clair into CloudUnit

 Install Clair using docker-compose.yml file.